Agilent Technologies

 Acquisition in 2000

-American Holographic Inc specializes in the design and manufacture of holographic diffraction gratings and spectral sensor modules.
-Its products are utilized in a variety of sectors, including fiber optic communications, optical test equipment, pulse compression, and spectrographs.
-The company serves diverse industrial, research, and scientific applications, providing essential components that enhance the functionality and performance of optical systems.
+American Holographic Inc is a company that specializes in the design and manufacture of holographic diffraction gratings and spectral sensor modules.
+Its products play a crucial role in various applications, including fiber optic communications, optical test equipment, pulse compression, and spectrographs.
+Additionally, the company's components are utilized in diverse industrial, research, and scientific contexts.
+By focusing on advanced optical technologies, American Holographic contributes significantly to fields that require precise measurement and analysis.

 J&W Scientific